 In January 2022, the U.S. Department of Transportation (USDOT) released its National Roadway Safety Strategy (NRSS).
 In addition to setting the vision for the USDOT, the NRSS adopts the Safe System Approach (SSA) to safety planning, analyses, and project prioritization and implementation.
-3,4,5,6,7,8 traveling and that the price of these mistakes should not be death or severe injury.
+3,4,5,6,7,8

-The SSA aims to eliminate fatal and severe injuries for all road users.3 The SSA views crashes as systematic events that can be mitigated (or avoided completely) through a holistic approach to infrastructure, enforcement, programs, and policies.
+The SSA aims to eliminate fatal and severe injuries for all road users.
+The SSA views crashes as systematic events that can be mitigated (or avoided completely) through a holistic approach to infrastructure, enforcement, programs, and policies.
 A core assumption of this approach is that roadway users make mistakes while